enginebai/PyMessager/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![PyPI version](https://badge.fury.io/py/PyMessager.svg)](https://badge.fury.io/py/PyMessager)

-PyMessager is a [Facebook Messager](https://developers.facebook.com/docs/messenger-platform) Python SDK and sample project to demostrate how to develop a bot on Facebook Messager.
+PyMessager is a sample project using [Facebook Messenger](https://developers.facebook.com/docs/messenger-platform) Python SDK to demonstrate how to develop a bot on Facebook Messenger.

 ![](https://raw.githubusercontent.com/enginebai/PyMessager/master/art/graphic.png)

-A full tutorials are on [Develop Facebook bot using python](https://medium.com/@enginebai/用python開發facebook-bot-26594f13f9f7#.7iwm148ag) and [Chatbot: from 0 to 1](https://medium.com/dualcores-studio/%E8%81%8A%E5%A4%A9%E6%A9%9F%E5%99%A8%E4%BA%BA%E5%85%A5%E9%96%80-%E5%BE%9E0%E5%88%B01-4792b53a1318) where you can find more detail information to setup and develop.
+Complete tutorials are on [Develop a Facebook Bot Using Python](https://medium.com/@enginebai/用python開發facebook-bot-26594f13f9f7#.7iwm148ag) and [Chatbot: From 0 To 1](https://medium.com/dualcores-studio/%E8%81%8A%E5%A4%A9%E6%A9%9F%E5%99%A8%E4%BA%BA%E5%85%A5%E9%96%80-%E5%BE%9E0%E5%88%B01-4792b53a1318) where you can find more detailed information to setup and develop.

 ## Before Starting
-1. Prepare a facebook pages. (to create if you don't have one)
+1. Prepare a Facebook Page. (to create if you don't have one)
-2. Start a developer application at [facebook to developer](https://developers.facebook.com).
+2. Create a developer application on [Facebook for Developers](https://developers.facebook.com).
-3. Create a python project, and install the required packages and modules: [Flask](http://flask.pocoo.org), [Requests](http://docs.python-requests.org/en/master/).
+3. Start a python project, and install the required packages and modules: [Flask](http://flask.pocoo.org), [Requests](http://docs.python-requests.org/en/master/).
-4. Use [Let's Encrypt](https://letsencrypt.org/getting-started/) to apply SSL cerificiation for your domain name.
+4. Use [Let's Encrypt](https://letsencrypt.org/getting-started/) to apply SSL certification for your domain name.

 ## Install
 To install PyMessager, simply run: